Goulburn: Transport

 Goulburn is approximately two hours' drive from Sydney via the Hume Highway, or a one-hour drive from Canberra via the Federal and Hume Highways.
 Goulburn benefited from the 1992 Hume Highway bypass, prompting significant civic rejuvenation and removing 23,000 cars from the city each day.
 Goulburn's city centre was populated by a notable number of eateries owned and operated by Greek migrants, as part of a broader trend of Greek cafes and milk bars in regional Australia.
 Years after the bypass, the main street featured numerous neon signs advertising businesses that had since gone out of business some of which are preserved today.

-Goulburn railway station is the southern terminus of the Southern Highlands Line which reaches from the Sydney suburb Campbelltown and is part of the NSW TrainLink intercity passenger train system.
+Goulburn railway station is the southern terminus of the Southern Highlands Line which reaches from the Sydney suburb Campbelltown and is part of the Sydney Trains intercity passenger train system.
 Most services for Goulburn operate to Moss Vale, some 65 km north-east, while there are also daily direct express Sydney Central services covered by Sydney's suburban Opal card.
 The station is also served by the long distance Southern XPT and Xplorer trains between Sydney and Griffith, Canberra and Melbourne Southern Cross railway station.
 All services are operated by NSW TrainLink.

-Goulburn also has eight direct return NSW Trainlink buses to Canberra per week giving access to Canberra Airport, city and hospitals.
+Goulburn also has eight direct return NSW TrainLink buses to Canberra per week giving access to Canberra Airport, city and hospitals.

 Goulburn Airport is approximately 7 km south of Goulburn and services light aircraft.

 Public transport within Goulburn consists of the local taxi service that operates twenty-seven taxis, Goulburn Radio Cabs.
 A bus service is operated by PBC Goulburn.